-You will see dozens of different game objects in Enigma's levels.
-We just want to describe a few assorted sets of them here.
-If you're new to Enigma, you might want to start with the levels in the Tutorial Pack.
-Just start Enigma, choose "Level Pack", then the "Enigma" button in the upper-left corner, then "Tutorial" on the right.
-Start with the first level, "Oxyd Stones 1".
+There are dozens of different game objects you will see in Enigma's levels.
+We just want to describe a small assorted set of them here.
+If you're new to Enigma, you might want to start with the levels in the tutorial pack?
+Just start Enigma, choose "Level Pack", then the button "Enigma" in the upper-left corner, then "Tutorial" on the right.
+Start with the first level "Oxyd Stones 1".
 The tutorial will show you the most important objects and ideas, and some of the easier levels of Enigma.